 Cruising Isn't Just For Old People

-I started this website a little over 3 years ago when I came back from my first cruise with Cunard cruise line.
+I started this website in 2016 when I came back from my first cruise with Cunard cruise line.
 I had cruised as a child and throughout my teenage years but the Cunard cruise was very different.

 As I sat on the ship I thought ‘Why did nobody tell me these things before the cruise?’
 I came home and started this website to share cruise tips, tours, and reviews with people like myself.

 On this site, you’ll find loads of first-time cruise tips, ship/cabin tours, daily videos and more!
-If you’re taking your first cruise (or 100th cruise) I guaranteed we’ve got something for you here.
+If you’re taking your first cruise or 100th cruise, I guarantee we’ve got something for you here.
 Our aim is to help cruisers (or cruisers to be) to pick their perfect cruise.

 I started a Facebook group when I realised that I had built up a community across my social accounts and website.
 By bringing everybody together into a Facebook group I was able to provide a space for cruisers, or future cruisers, to ask questions without fear of judgement or looking ‘silly’.

 We have over 6000 members at the moment and I still learn things on a daily basis from the group.
 If you’ve got a question about a cruise line or cruise destination you can guarantee that somebody has an experience they’ll be able to share.

 On my channel I share ship reviews, cabin tours, cruise vlogs and cruise booking tips and tricks.
 If you’re considering taking your first cruise, or are interested in learning more about a certain cruise line or ship, you’re in the right place.
 I upload a new video every single week.
 Thanks for watching, welcome to the community!

 In My Regular Life

 In University I studied Maths which has led me to working in the insurance industry as a Data Developer.
 My day job couldn’t be further from the world of cruise but it pays the bills, and for the cruises!